Design and Deployment and Scaling Consideration in SignalR

 Summary

 In this article, we learnt about Design and Deployment and Scaling Considerations in SignalR.
-We touched WebSockets, sticky session, etc. With this knowledge, we are now ready to build real-time applications with SignalR.
+We touched on WebSockets, sticky sessions, and more.
+With this knowledge, we are now ready to build real-time applications with SignalR.